1. Let’s begin a conversation

 Email us at firstname.lastname@example.org.
 We will schedule a phone conversation with you to tell you more about Puddletown and answer any of your questions.

 After our initial conversations, complete an electronic application here.
 Indicate what year you’d like your child to join Puddletown School, and what program(s) you’re interested in.
 There is no cost or commitment required to submit an application.

 Next we’d love to show you the school and will direct you toward signups for this.
 Pre-K/Kindergarten offers virtual and in-person tours.
 Elementary includes a video and an in-person observation.

 Puddletown feeling like a good fit?
 Reserve a space with the $500 New Child Registration Fee.
-(See fees section here.)
-There is no fee to join the wait list.
+(See Fees section here.)
+If Puddletown is full for the year you are interested in, there is no fee to join the wait list.

 Puddletown School invites any child whose family is interested in early childhood, elementary, or middle school aged Montessori education to apply for entrance to our Montessori program, no matter a family’s financial situation.
 Please see Financial Assistance and Deductions section here.
-If attending Puddletown School is cost prohibitive for your family’s current financial situation, please fill out the following form (FACTS) so we can start a conversation about financial support.
+If attending Puddletown School seems cost-prohibitive for your family’s current financial situation, please fill out the this FACTS form and we can start a conversation about financial support.

 Every year, Puddletown School attempts to achieve a balance of age, self-identified gender, and Montessori experience within our classrooms.
 Puddletown strives to become a school where all children and families are welcome, feel welcome, and see themselves reflected here.
 Puddletown School does not discriminate on the basis of race, color, national or ethnic origin in hiring, promoting, or training of employees, nor in the admissions, rights, privileges, programs and activities of its learners.